morninj/django-docker/README.md

 ## Deploying

 *This configuration isn't ready for production.
-Right now, data is stored in a local SQLite database.
+Right now, data is stored in a local MySQL database.
 That database will be refreshed each time you update your Docker image.
 This configuration will be updated soon to store production data on a persistent storage backend (like Amazon RDS or Google Cloud SQL).*

 If you don't have a server running yet, start one.
 An easy and cheap option is the $5/month virtual server from Digital Ocean.
 They have Ubuntu images with Docker preinstalled.